 This was also the time where the ideas of prison reform and rehabilitation started to emerge in a more serious light.
 The idea of using imprisonment as a vehicle to reform rather than just punishment is not a new one.
 Rehabilitation can be traced to ancient Greek philosophy when imprisonment was used as a penalty for unpaid fines handed down due to unacceptable behavior.
 Over time due to a wide-spread inability for people to pay fines at all, sentences of lengths of time were introduced.
 Reform itself often came from religious ideas of crime being a sin and prison should be a place to teach proper and acceptable behavior.
 Under this view, prisons should be humane and focus on moral learning and modifying of behavior to ensure release back into society was smooth and beneficial for all.

 Figures from the Prison Reform Trust in 2013 state that in the UK 47% of adults who were released from prison re-offended and were re-convicted within one year and re-conviction figures increased further for those who were serving short sentences of less than 12 months (58%) and those under the age of 18 years (73%).

-Research studies, such as those reported by Hedderman in the Handbook of Probation (2007), have indicated that re-offending rates have increased alongside the increase in prison population, suggesting the continued and increasing use of custodial sentences is becoming less effective.
+Research studies, such as those reported by Hedderman in the Handbook of Probation (2007), have indicated that re-offending rates have increased alongside the increase in the prison population, suggesting the continued and increasing use of custodial sentences is becoming less effective.
 Moreover, a large-scale study published by Marsh et al in 2009 found no evidence for prison alone reducing re-offending.
 They found that alternative strategies, including substance misuse treatment and monitoring, were more effective.
 Evidence to date is not conclusive, however, information is building suggesting that simple incarceration of offenders in prison, does not work to solve crime and is not acting as a deterrent to existing offenders or new offenders.